-Atina is a third year journalism student from Bulgaria.
+Atina is a journalism graduate from the Schools of Arts and Sciences.
 She chose City due to the great reputation of the Journalism Department.

 What were you doing before you came to study at City?